Aquatics students.

 • Credits: 120

-Your courses in aquatic biology and fisheries will cover subjects such as freshwater organisms like microbes, algae and fish, nutrient dynamics, freshwater ecosystems and the physical processes that affect these environments.
-You will also study applied biological methods like habitat and water quality assessment, environmental conservation, fisheries and invasive species management, and water resource management.
+Coursework emphasizes freshwater organisms (microbes, algae, invertebrates, and fish), nutrient dynamics, aquatic ecosystems, and the physical processes that shape freshwater environments.
+Students also learn applied biological methods such as habitat and water quality assessment, environmental conservation, fisheries management, and water resource planning.

 Meet the Biology Faculty Who Teach in this Concentration